microsoft/TypeScript-Handbook/pages/Modules.md

 This is optimal for consumers.
 They can name your type whatever they want (`C` in this case) and don't have to do any excessive dotting to find your objects.

+### Exporting Multiple Objects

-### If you're exporting multiple objects, put them all at top-level
+If you're exporting multiple objects, put them all at top-level

 #### Example: MyThings.ts